staadecker/utoc-membership-system/components/membership-form-backend-trigger/README.md

 There isn't much to test in such a simple function, however one can deploy it to the test project and verify that it forwards all the frontend request data.
 Use `yarn workspace membership-form-backend-trigger deploy` to deploy the function to the test project.
+To test locally run `yarn workspace membership-form-backend-trigger start`

 ## Deploying